omise/bluepine/README.md

   - [Open API (v3)](#open-api-v3)

-## Quick Start
+## Quick start

 ### Defining a schema

 Let's start by creating a simple schema.
-(For a complete list of attributes and its options please see [Attributes](#attributes) section)
+(For a complete list of attributes and their options, please see the [Attributes](#attributes) section.)

-> A schema can be created and registered separately, or we can use `Resolver` to create and register in one step.
+> We can create and register a schema as two seperate steps, or we can use `Resolver` to create and register in one step.

 ```ruby
 require "bluepine"